GettingMarried/GMWiki/User-migration-data-structure.md

 // Content-Type: application/json
 //
 // (IMPORTANT) Migration object (below) is on "wedding" account level.
-// That is, multiple users who below to the same wedding account, must be migrated at once.
+// That is, multiple users who belong to the same wedding account, must be migrated at once.
 // Splitting up migration of the same wedding account for different users will result in
 // creating multiple wedding account.
 //